Shayon Harrison: Holland and English lower leagues

-AFC Wimbledon

 On 8 February 2021, Harrison joined League One side AFC Wimbledon on a free transfer.

-Morecambe

 On 11 August 2021, Harrison joined League One side Morecambe.
 On 11 January 2022, Harrison left the club following the expiration of his short-term contract.
 On 1 March 2022, Harrison joined Southern League Premier Division South leaders Hayes & Yeading United.

+Politehnica Iași

-On 25 August 2022, Harrison was officially announced as joining Romanian Liga II side Politehnica Iași.
+On 25 August 2022, Harrison was officially announced as Romanian Liga II side Politehnica Iași's new signing.
+After winning promotion to Liga I in 2023, he went on a goal scoring streak of 5 goals in 6 games in November.

+AC Oulu

+After a short stint with UTA Arad, Harrison moved to Finland and signed with Veikkausliiga club AC Oulu on 4 July 2025.
+On 13 July, Harrison scored in his debut for his new club shortly after being subbed on, by the winning goal in a crucial 3–2 home win over KTP.